SFI closure and transition to future farming schemes

 Professional advice:

 CSHT is designed for complex environmental management, often on larger holdings or designated sites.
-If you have a smaller farm without SSSIs or priority habitats, SFI may be more appropriate when it reopens in June 2026 (prioritising small farms) or September 2026 (all farmers).
+If you have a smaller farm without SSSIs or priority habitats, SFI may be more appropriate when applications open on 30 June 2026 (small farms of 50 hectares or less and/or those without an ELM revenue agreement) or September 2026 (all farmers).

 However, if you have specific high-value environmental features (rare habitats, species, or designated areas), CSHT may still be relevant regardless of farm size.